 I’m not saying you can’t buy these items but it will make it more difficult to stretch your money if you are purchasing them.

-Some examples of foods you should try to avoid due to their cost include:
+A lot of money can be saved if you don’t purchase certain foods.
+Some examples of these foods you should try to avoid due to their cost include:

 - ground beef